PombertLab/SYNY/README.md

   <img src="https://github.com/PombertLab/SYNY/blob/main/Images/WM276_vs_JEC21.normal.png">
 </p>

+In this figure, nucleotides biases are plotted in the concentric rings (from outer to inner rings):
+- AT and GC nucleotide biases (grey and red lines)
+- GT and AC nucleotide biases (blue and green lines)
+- GA and CT nucleotide biases (purple and yellow lines)

+Syntenic blocks identified by SYNY are indicated by ribbons.
+These ribbons are color-coded based on the chromosomes/contigs present in the reference genome used.
+The reference genome can be specified with the --ref commmand line switch.
+If omitted, the  first genome encountered alphabetically will be used as the default reference.

+Data and configuration files for these plots are located in the CIRCOS/ subdirectory.

 ##### Example of an image generated with Circos and SYNY (using the inverted karyotype):
 <p align="left">
   <img src="https://github.com/PombertLab/SYNY/blob/main/Images/WM276_vs_JEC21.inverted.png">